Alexandr Onishenko: Life and career

-Alexandr Onishenko was born in 1957 in Chernihiv (also referred to as Chernigov, Ukrainian) the capital of the Ukrainian province of Chernihiv Oblast.
+Alexandr Onishenko was born in 1957 in Chernihiv, Ukraine.
 His artistic studies were encouraged and supported from an early age by his father.
 In 1979, he graduated from the Institute of Art in Kyiv and became a member of the Russian Art Union.

 State regulation of the arts under the Soviet Union encouraged Onishenko and many other young artists to rebel and form an illegal artists’ collective, which was housed in the Yeletsky Monastery.

-In 1981, Onishenko and several companions moved to the Tevriz district of the Omsk Provence in Siberia.
-After six years of “self-exile”, he returned to the Ukraine in 1987.
+In 1981, Onishenko and several companions moved to the Tevriz district of Omsk Oblast in Siberia.
+After six years of “self-exile”, he returned to Ukraine in 1987.
 Fleeing the increasing political turmoil in the years just before the fall of the Soviet Union, Onishenko moved to Yugoslavia briefly before settling in Prague, Czech Republic, in 1991.

 After years of painting on the famous Charles Bridge, Onishenko met with such success that he opened his own gallery in 1994 (Galerie Jakubska) in Prague’s Old Town.

 Onishenko presently resides in Prague and has become one the city's most accomplished artists receiving both the Franz Kafka Prize and the Masaryk Academy of Sciences Award.